sourcegraph/handbook/content/departments/security/tooling/index.md

 - [Blocking IPs in Cloudflare](https://docs.google.com/document/d/17FV8pjbJNrhAtW9lvGIbJ1jSkXe0mRw4ci7w0084RBE/edit#heading=h.jpz7uaphhdtk)

+## Terraform Cloud

+We use Terraform Cloud to manage the deployment of cloud infrastructure across Sourcegraph.
+You can find more information on using the platform [here](./terraform-cloud.md).

 ## SAST scanning

 We use a combination of tools within the team to cover a number of different types